 With Lending Club, you’ll need a minimum credit score of 600, so it isn’t an option if your credit score is below that.
 Lending Club requires a minimum of $75,000 in yearly revenue, and the business should have been operating for two years.
 Loan amounts start at $5,000 and go as high as $300,000.
 Interest rates begin at 8%.

 OnDeck is Google’s venture capital division.
-Businesses that have been in operation for at least nine months with revenue of at least $75,000 may qualify.
+Businesses that have been in operation for at least 12 months with an annual revenue of at least $100,000 may qualify.
 OnDeck will look at your personal credit score, but a minimum of 500 will qualify you.
 The provide loans in amounts starting at $5,000.
 The interest rates are from 8% to 39%.
 Larger loan amounts, over $50,000, need to show that the business has been operating for three years or more.

 Street Shares – Street Shares requires a credit score of at least 600.
 They also require at least $25,000 in revenue and for the business to have been operating at least one year.
 You can get a loan of up to $100,000.
 The APR ranges from 9% to 40%.